yamin-shihab/study-notes/grade-7/science.md

     + A central heating system heats rooms or parts of a building from a single, central source.
 Heat is transferred using forced air heating or hot water heating. (furnaces, boilers)
     + Forced air heating is when air is heated by a furnace and travels through ducts.
     + Hot water heating is when water is heated by burning fuel in a boiler or furnace.
 + Cooling systems remove heat from an enclosed space using a refrigerant.
-A refrigerant is a liquid that evaporates at a very low temperature and keeps the freezer cold. (freon)
+A refrigerant is a liquid that evaporates at a very low temperature and keeps the freezer cold.
+(Freon)
 + Insulation reduces heat transfer, and works at keeping things hot and keeping things cold. (stone, brick, fiberglass, Styrofoam, air)
 + An R-value is used for measuring the quality of an insulator.
 A higher value means a better insulator.
-+ A Thermogram is an infrared photo to diagnose areas of heat loss in a building.
++ A thermogram is an infrared photo to diagnose areas of heat loss in a building.

 ## Structures